-Figure 11.
+Figure 12.
 Major Roads, Railroads, Bus Stops, Rail Stations, and Airports included in the Transportation Asset Category

-Though not fitting the traditional definition of an "asset" category, our assessment intentionally includes socially vulnerable populations as a crucial group.
+Though not fitting the traditional definition of an "asset" category, our assessment includes socially vulnerable populations as a crucial group.
 To demarcate these populations, we have adopted the use of Equity Emphasis Areas (EEAs), as delineated by a methodology developed by The National Capital Region Transportation Planning Board.
 The EEAs were developed using tract-level Census data to identify areas that have a significant concentration of low-income and/or minority populations.
 To identify areas of concentration, the tract percent of four parameters (low-income, African American, Asian, and Hispanic or Latino) were divided against its respective regional average, which resulted in a tract-level Ratio of Concentration.
 High Ratio of Concentration scores were used to designate EEAs.
-In our continuous partnership for the prosperity of the community, both the MWCOG and Prince William County have recognized and utilized EEAs as a valuable planning tool.
+In our continuous partnership for the prosperity of the community, both the MWCOG and the County have recognized and utilized EEAs as a valuable planning tool.
 These tools are instrumental in helping us identify and prioritize areas with socially vulnerable populations.
 The boundaries of these EEAs are illustrated in Figure 12.